borntofrappe/fullstack-d3/README.md

 ## 05 - Interactions

-_Please note:_ version 6 of the d3 library revised event handlers considerably.
+_Of note:_ version 6 of the D3 library revised event handlers considerably.

 ### Events